Nesolagus: Taxonomy

+According to phylogenetic analysis performed by Leandro Iraçabal and colleagues in 2024, the genus is thought to have evolved in the Miocene epoch.
+Its sister clade is a group that includes the red rock hares (Pronolagus) and the Bunyoro rabbit (Poelagus marjorita):

 Behavior

 Due to the small number of individuals, and because of the rare sightings of this genus, there is not much information available on its behavior.
 One thing that we do know however, is that the Sumatran rabbit is nocturnal and hides out in burrows which it does not make itself and does not really like to go out looking for food for itself in places that are too far from its home.

 Description

 Descriptions of the species are partly based on images made by camera traps; for the Sumatran striped rabbit the cameras were set in the montane forests of Sumatra, while the Annamite Striped rabbit was seen in the Annamite mountain range of Laos and Vietnam.
 Both species of striped rabbit have seven brown or black stripes and a red rump and white underside.
 They are the only species of rabbits to have stripes.
 They are relatively small with a length of about 368–417 mm, with a tail of about 17 mm and ears about 43–45 mm long.
 Thus the ears of Nesolagus are only about half as long as in most rabbits, e.g. in the genus Lepus.
 Their fur is soft and dense, overlaid by longer, harsher hairs.